 The Council continues to face significant pressures from government policy, alongside local / national demographic and economic trends.
 Against this backdrop, the borough is well placed to utilise its natural and financial resources in order to counter these pressures.
-The Council has a medium term financial strategy in place covering the period until the end of the 2023/24 financial year.
+The Council has a medium term financial strategy in place covering a rolling four year period.